glotzerlab/hoomd-rs/hoomd-bevy/ARCHITECTURE.md

 * Key bindings to hide the UI and take screenshots.
 * A menu to control common settings (steps per second limit, camera speed, etc.)

-Most examples will start up and starting running the simulation right away.
+Most examples will start running the simulation right away.
 Most users would want to see that.
 Some examples might work best if the user choose some options before starting.
 The plugin might be able to accommodate deferred starts with optional resources.
 This is not implemented now, but can be investigated when it is needed.

 `HoomdBevyPlugin` fills the full window with the simulation and adds text overlays when requested in the upper left, lower left, and lower right